 I love designer hotels and always admired this property ever since I did a site inspection when it first opened under the Alila umbrella back in 2007.
-The owners have since taken it back and it is now part of their boutique hotel brand, Hotel de la Paix.
+The owners have since taken it back and it is now part of Accor’s Sofitel hotel brand.

 It’s a two and a half hour drive from Bangkok by private car (you can hire one at the airport for around $100.
 (Wouldn’t you love to be able to do that at home.
 It costs nearly that much to get a taxi from Sydney airport to my house but that’s what you get I suppose for living in the world’s third most expensive city)